remix-run/blues-stack/README.md

 });
 ```

-That way, we can keep your local db clean.
+That way, we can keep your local db clean and keep your tests isolated from one another.

 ### Vitest